Amy Lowe - Artistic Director

 received the Chip and Cindy Murphy dell’Arte Dance Scholarship, enabling him to further his dancing at the Accademia dell’Arte in Arezzo, Italy.
 Early in his career, he toured the New York and Baltimore area with TEEBODANS, a performance company created and choreographed by Stephanie Thibeault.
 He has attended several

 intensives on full scholarship including: Kansas City Ballet, Ballet Academy of Texas, and Paul Taylor American Modern Dance.
-Mr. Montgomery is currently attending Florida State University, where he is studying to receive his MFA in Dance.
+Mr. Montgomery holds an MFA in Dance from Florida State University.
 He returns this season to teach advanced ballet, pointe and partnering and coach our youth ballet company.